-The Social Sciences Academic Resource Center was created over a decade ago to help School of Social Sciences students obtain the appropriate information to select a career and/or graduate school program, generate professional contacts and learn how to gain a competitive edge during their undergraduate years.
+The Social Sciences Academic Resource Center was created over a decade ago to assist School of Social Sciences students.
+SSARC seeks to develop students into working professionals by providing resources and services grounded in professional development, graduate school advice, and internship placement.

-The Social Sciences Academic Resource Center provides valuable resources for undergraduates in the School of Social Sciences and is conveniently located across from the Social Sciences Office of Student Affairs in the Social and Behavioral Sciences Gateway building.
-Friendly and knowledgeable SSARC staff can guide you to the information you need in a relaxed, pleasant environment.
+The Social Sciences Academic Resource Center provides valuable resources for undergraduates in the School of Social Sciences and is conveniently located down the hallway from the Social Sciences Undergraduate Student Affairs Office in the Social and Behavioral Sciences Gateway building.
+Friendly and knowledgeable

+SSARC staff can guide you to the information you need in a relaxed, pleasant environment.